 The restoration of the cathedral was carried out between the eighteenth and the beginning of the twentieth century.
 In 1793, John Nash renewed the west façade, however, he blurred its Norman character and caused it to be unstable after only a few dozen years.
 Again renovation was made by George Gilbert Scott in 1862-1878.
 Subsequent repair works, mainly at the chapels, were carried out at the beginning of the 20th century.

-On the eastern side of the northern transept, at the beginning of the thirteenth century, a chapel of St. Thomas Becket was built.
-In the fourteenth century, it was thoroughly rebuilt by bishop Gower, but from the original chapel an early-gothic double piscine has been preserved.
-A cathedral library is located above the chapel.
+On the eastern side of the northern transept, at the beginning of the 13th century, a four-sided, although irregular in plan, chapel of St. Thomas Becket was built.
+In the fourteenth century, it was thoroughly rebuilt by bishop Gower, but an early Gothic double piscina remained inside.
+The cathedral library was located above the chapel.

-On the north side of the nave, in the 14th century, a square patio was created, surrounded by cloisters.
-Originally, the western range of the cloisters consisted of two storeys, while the eastern gallery was three-storey.
-It was possible to get there to the building of of the College of the St. Mary, founded in 1365 , which served the master and seven priests serving the cathedral.
+On the north side of the nave, in the fourteenth century, a square patio surrounded by cloisters, measuring 22 x 22 meters, was created.
+Originally, the west wing of the cloister consisted of two floors, while the eastern cloister was three-level.
+It was possible to get them to the building of the college chapel of St. Mary, who served the master and seven priests serving the cathedral.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.